Jovan Tomić

-Jovan Tomić (9 May 1869 in Nova Varoš – 22 July 1932 in Belgrade) was Serbian historian, academic and the former director of the National Library of Serbia from 1903 to 1927.
+Jovan Tomić (9 May 1869 in Nova Varoš – 22 July 1932 in Belgrade) was a Serbian historian, academic and the former director of the National Library of Serbia from 1903 to 1927.

 Biography

-Tomić was born in Nova Varoš in the Zlatibor District of western Serbia.
+Tomić was born in Nova Varoš in the Zlatibor District, which was at the time part of the Ottoman Empire.
 He attended high school in Kragujevac and determined early that his destiny was in historical research, education and record-keeping.
 He attended the Grandes écoles, today's University of Belgrade, from which he earned a bachelor's degree in 1890.
 Upon completion of his studies, he taught in Kruševac and Kragujevac, between 1890 and 1894.
 From 1894 and 1896 he lived in France and Italy where he pursued further studies in library science and professional training as an educator.
 His experiences abroad were put to good use when he was a professor at the teachers' training college in Aleksinac and the First Belgrade Gymnasium.

 From 1903 to 1927 he was the director of the National Library of Serbia.
 During his time as director the First World War brought a lot of misfortune to the library.
 The bombing destroyed a part of its holdings, and the remaining collections were moved for safety to several different places in Belgrade, Niš and Kosovska Mitrovica.
 A part of the collections ended up in Sofia (Bulgaria), but was returned after the war.
 A lot of the library materials, manuscripts, books and newspapers disappeared.
 Thanks to Jovan Tomić's public activity, the reconstruction of the library holdings began during the war and was intensified after the war.